-- Attend to the Resident first, if necessary - Isolate the area, if possible, and place a wet floor sign/flag to prevent slipping - Wear disposable gloves as well as other personal protective equipment (surgical mask, eye protection, gloves, gown) - Gross soil must be removed prior to cleaning and disinfecting.
-Wipe up excrement using absorbent disposable material (eg. paper towels).
-Use a wipe up technique that does not agitate excrement and place directly into a regular garbage bag - Clean the surface with neutral detergent to remove any trace residual dirt or body fluid - Disinfect the area to a radius of 2 meters with an 'approved disinfectant' such as accelerated hydrogen peroxide 0.5% ensuring a 5 minute contact time or with a fresh 1:50 dilution of household bleach 5.25% and allow to air dry naturally.
-Note: Ensure area is very well ventilated (Tool 16, 18) - Discard waste including gloves into regular garbage immediately - If the area involved was so large that a mop had to be used, wash the mop head, soak in disinfectant and place into a leak proof laundry bag when finished.
-The bucket contents should be carefully poured into the available sewage outlet (eg. utility sink), and the bucket rinsed and wiped with disinfectant - Remove personal protective equipment and discard in regular garbage - Perform hand hygiene at the end of the procedure - If a vomiting or fecal accident occurs in an area where food is prepared served or displayed or stored, dispose of any food that has been handled by the ill person since symptom onset, or been present within 2 meters of a vomiting incident - Wash all dishes, utensils and trays in hot water and detergent (minimum of 74°C. for 10 seconds).
+- Attend to the Resident first, if necessary - Isolate the area, if possible, and place a wet floor sign/flag to prevent slipping - Wear disposable gloves as well as other personal protective equipment (medical mask, eye protection, gloves, gown) - Gross soil must be removed prior to cleaning and disinfecting.
+Wipe up excrement using absorbent disposable material (e.g. paper towels).
+Use a wipe up technique that does not agitate excrement and place directly into a regular garbage bag - Clean the surface with neutral detergent to remove any trace residual dirt or body fluid - Disinfect the area to a radius of 2 meters with an 'approved disinfectant' such as 1:10 dilution of 5.25% sodium hypochlorite solution and follow the contact time as per manufacturer's instruction Note: Ensure area is very well ventilated (Tool 16, 18) - Discard waste including gloves into regular garbage immediately - If the area involved was so large that a mop had to be used, wash the mop head, soak in disinfectant and place into a leak proof laundry bag when finished.
+The bucket contents should be carefully poured into the available sewage outlet (e.g. floor sink), and the bucket rinsed and wiped with hospital-grade disinfectant with DIN (e.g., >5000ppm sodium hypochlorite) - Remove personal protective equipment and discard in regular garbage - Perform hand hygiene at the end of the procedure - If a vomiting or fecal accident occurs in an area where food is prepared served or displayed or stored, dispose of any food that has been handled by the ill person since symptom onset, or been present within 2 meters of a vomiting incident - Wash all dishes, utensils and trays in hot water and detergent (minimum of 74 °C. for 10 seconds).
 Be careful not to cross-contaminate dirty and clean dishes